What Level of Blood Sugar Is Dangerous? High & Low Levels Explained (2026)

 Symptoms of Dangerously Low Blood Sugar:

-• Sudden mental confusion, brain fog, or an inability to speak clearly
+• Sudden confusion, brain fog, or slurred speech

 Symptoms of Dangerously High Blood Sugar: